jaakkopasanen/AutoEq/README.md

 ![peace](https://raw.githubusercontent.com/jaakkopasanen/AutoEq/master/img/Peace.PNG)

 *Peace with full GUI for EqualizerAPO*
-# Recommended Results
-This is a list of recommended results.
-Results for other measurements are available for many headphones, these can be found in the [full index](https://github.com/jaakkopasanen/AutoEq/blob/master/results/INDEX.md).

 ### USB Audio Player PRO
 [USB Audio Player PRO](https://play.google.com/store/apps/details?id=com.extreamsd.usbaudioplayerpro) is and Android app